mex-turbo-snail/data-science-S2025/challenges/c12-policing-assignment.md

 **Observations**:

 - Which `subject_race` levels are included in fitting the model?
-  - White , black and Hispanic
+  - White, black and Hispanic
 - Which `subject_race` levels have terms in the model?
-  - White and black
+  - White and hispanic.

 You should find that each factor in the model has a level *missing* in its set of terms.
 This is because R represents factors against a